 - Living: a development that will deliver affordable and sustainable housing that is people-centred in its design, with inclusive public spaces for old and young

 - Unlocking: an approach that will deliver enhanced green spaces and biodiversity, with a focus on public transport links and creating a walkable neighbourhood

-The Draft Masterplan is non-statutory in nature and is intended to provide a framework to support a phased series of planning applications commencing in 2023.
+The Masterplan is non-statutory in nature and is intended to provide a framework to support a phased series of planning applications.
 The LDA will progress planning applications on the lands identified for transfer from the Digital Hub Development Agency (DHDA) as identified in the Government’s ‘Housing for All’ Plan (2021).
 The LDA continues to explore options for redevelopment opportunities within the lands owned by Dublin City Council and the OPW.

 The LDA launched an initial consultation process in April 2022.
 The Vision document outlining plans for the development of the Digital Hub Campus is available at the project website: www.peartreecrossing.ie .
 The LDA has also appointed a Community Liaison Officer to engage with various interest groups and stakeholders.

 The draft Masterplan was subject to an eight week consultation period which commenced in October 2022.
 A Community and Stakeholder Engagement Report has been published on the website and provides an overview of the feedback which was received.